Eclogitization

-Eclogitization is the tectonic process in which the high-pressure, metamorphic facies, eclogite (a very dense rock), is formed.
+Eclogitization is the tectonic process in which eclogite, a high-pressure metamorphic facies, is formed.
 This leads to an increase in the density of regions of Earth's crust, which leads to changes in plate motion at convergent boundaries (where rock sinks beneath other rock).

 Relationship to slab pull

 There is the argument that collision between two continents should slow down because of continental buoyancy, and that for convergence to continue, it should do so at a new subduction zone where oceanic crust can be consumed.
 Certain areas such as the Alps, Zagros, and Himalayas (where continental collisions have continued for tens of millions of years, in the middle of land, creating mountain ranges) contradict this argument, and have led geologists to propose a continental undertow that continues subduction.
 This continental undertow is explained by the slab pull concept.
 Slab pull is the concept that plate motion is driven by the weight of cool, dense plates and that heavier plates will begin to subduct.
 Once a descending slab is disconnected there must be a force that continues subduction.
 Eclogitization is the mechanism for continuing subduction after slab detachment in a subduction zone.